 If you asked most airline passengers which of our five senses is most important when it comes to aircraft operation, they would probably say eyesight.
 Passengers might be surprised to learn that the FAA doesn’t require their pilots to have 20/20 vision.

-When it comes to a pilot’s skills, a keen sense of sight certainly helps.
-Nonetheless, the FAA allows pilots to wear corrective lenses such as glasses and contacts.
+When it comes to a pilot’s skills, keen visual acuities certainly help.
+Nonetheless, the FAA allows pilots to wear corrective devices such as glasses and contact lenses.

 Our team from Aviation Medical Exams of Miami wants to break down some information that could help those considering a pilot career.